AntiCope/anticope.ml/pages/MeteorAdditionals.md

 Adds useful tools that use world seed

-## Meteor Addons
+## Meteor Client Addons

-Meteor has a built-in addon system which allows creation of addons.
+Meteor Client has a built-in addon system which allows creation of addons.
 Addons can modify almost anything in meteor, modules, commands, gui, etc.

 Check out the addons list [here](/MeteorAddons.md).